hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 Here are the key concepts introduced by this proposal:

 - Under the new model, all existing types and values in the language become _scalar types_ and _scalar values_.
 - A _type pack_ is a new kind of type which represents a list of scalar types.
 Type packs do not have syntax in the surface language, but we will write them as `{T1, ..., Tn}` where each `Ti` is a scalar type.
+Pack types cannot be nested; type substitution is defined to always flatten pack types.
-- A _type pack parameter_ is a type parameter which can abstract over a type pack, which can be referenced anywhere in a function or subscript.
+- A _type parameter pack_ is a type parameter which can abstract over a type pack.
 These are declared with the syntax `T...` and referenced with `T`.
 - A _pack expansion type_ is a new kind of scalar type which flattens a set of type packs in a context where a comma-separated list of types may appear.
-Written as `T...`, where `T` is a type containing one or more type pack parameters.
+Written as `P...`, where `P` is a type containing one or more type parameter packs.
 - A _value pack_ is a list of scalar values.
 The type of a value pack is a pack type, where each element of the pack type is the scalar type of the corresponding scalar value.
-Value packs do not have syntax in the surface language, but we will write them as `{t1, ..., tn}` where each `ti` is a scalar value.
+Value packs do not have syntax in the surface language, but we will write them as `{x1, ..., xn}` where each `xi` is a scalar value.
+Value packs cannot be nested; evaluation is always defined to flatten value packs.
-- A _value pack parameter_ is a function or subscript parameter with pack expansion type.
+- A _value parameter pack_ is a function parameter with pack expansion type.
 - A _pack expansion expression_ is a new kind of expression whose type is a pack expansion type.
-Written as `t...`, where `t` is an expression referencing one or more value pack parameters.
+Written as `expr...`, where `expr` is an expression referencing one or more value parameter packs.

 The following example demonstrates these concepts: